Haantjes Algebras and Diagonalization: Nijenhuis and Haantjes operators

 where $\boldsymbol{I}_n$ is the identity operator in $\mathbb{E}_n$.
 Both of them are symmetric w.r.t. the Euclidean scalar product, so that they are diagonalizable at any point of $\mathcal{E}_n$.
-Furthermore, by virtue of \eqref{eq:relEI} they commute; consequently, they can be simultaneously diagonalized.
+Furthermore, by virtue of relations \eqref{eq:relEI} they commute; consequently, they can be pointwise diagonalized, simultaneously.

 If $G$ is the center of mass of $ \mathcal{M}$, defined by